-- MS2.9.1 Record applications and Top 10 submissions shall not be accepted unless certification of course length accompanies them or is on file with USMS or USA Swimming.
+- MS2.12.1 Record applications and Top 10 submissions shall not be accepted unless certification of course length accompanies them or is on file with USMS or FINA.
 Any person can be assigned to conduct the course measurement.
-[USMS 105.1.6A; USA-S 104.2.2C(3)(a)] - MS2.9.2 USMS records may only be established by USMS members in sanctioned or recognized competition.
+[USMS 105.1.6A; USA-S 104.2.2C(3)(a)] - MS2.12.2 USMS records may only be established by USMS members in sanctioned or recognized competition.
 Because swimmers from different age groups and genders may compete in the same heat or event, winning the heat or event is not required to establish a record.
-[USMS 105.3.1; USA-S 104.2.1F] - MS2.9.3 Relay leadoff split times will be considered for Top 10 times, provided the swimmers complete the event without being disqualified, and will be considered for USMS records provided automatic timing is used.
-[USMS 103.18.1, 103.18.4, 105.2.2A and D, 105.3.6A; USA-S 104.2.1E] - MS2.9.4 If swimmers want their initial splits as part of a longer individual event to be submitted for records or Top 10 times, they must notify the referee, in writing, prior to the conclusion of the meet.
+[USMS 105.3.1; USA-S 104.2.1F] - MS2.12.3 Relay leadoff split times will be considered for Top 10 times, provided the swimmers complete the event without being disqualified and the second swimmer does not start in the water.
+A relay leadoff split time will be considered for USMS records provided automatic timing is used.
+[USMS 103.18.1, 103.18.4, 105.2.2A, D, and E, 105.3.6A; USA-S 104.2.1E] - MS2.12.4 If swimmers want their initial splits as part of a longer individual event to be submitted for records or Top 10 times, they must notify the referee, in writing, prior to the conclusion of the meet.
 However, for backstroke initial splits and relay leadoff legs to count, notification must be made prior to the swim so that officials may verify that a legal finish was performed at the initial distance and that for relays the second swimmer did not start in the water (when automatic timing is used).
-[USMS 103.18.1B(1) and (2); 103.18.1D; and 105.2.2B, C, D and E; and 105.3.6; USA-S none] - MS2.9.5 Required documentation for USMS records includes the referee's signature, as well as the printout from the automatic or semiautomatic (with three buttons) timing equipment or the time card bearing times and signatures from three timers.
-[USMS 105.3.8; USA-S 104.2.2C(2)] - MS2.10 Scratch procedures Swimmers or relay teams not reporting for or competing in an event are not penalized.
-[USMS 102.8.1; USA-S 102.4] - MS2.11 Protests Protests arising from competition shall be made within 30 minutes after the race in which the alleged infraction took place.
+[USMS 103.18.1B(1) and (2), 103.18.1D, and 105.2.2B, C, D and E, and 105.3.6; USA-S none] - MS2.12.5 Required documentation for USMS records includes the referee's signature, as well as the printout from the automatic or semiautomatic (with three buttons) timing equipment, or the time card bearing times and signatures from three timers.
+[USMS 105.3.8 and 103.18.4; USA-S 104.2.2C(2)] - MS2.13 Scratch procedures-Swimmers or relay teams not reporting for or competing in an event are not penalized.
+[USMS 102.8.1; USA-S 102.4]

+- MS2.14Protests-Protests arising from competition shall be made within 30 minutes after the race in which the alleged infraction took place.
 If the protest is not resolved immediately, the protester shall at that time file a written protest with the chair of the Local Masters Swimming Committee (LMSC) or the chair's representative having jurisdiction over the event.
 If the LMSC does not satisfactorily resolve the protest within 10 days, the protester may appeal in writing to the USMS Rules Committee chair within the next five days for final adjudication, whose final decision shall then be binding on all parties.
 Protests concerning interpretation of the rules in Part 1: Swimming Rules and the Glossary shall be submitted in writing (on paper or in an electronic file) within 10 days to the USMS Rules Committee chair.
-[USMS 102.14.5 and 102.14.4; USA-S 102.23.5]

-MS2.12 Eligibility - The eligibility of a participant for a particular age group will be determined for all meters meets (both short course and long course) by the swimmer's age as of December 31 of the year of competition.
+[USMS 102.14.5 and 102.14.4; USA-S 102.23.51 - MS2.15 Eligibility-The eligibility of a participant for a particular age group will be determined for all meters meets (both short course and long course) by the swimmer's age as of December 31 of the year of competition.
 For short course yards meets, eligibility will be determined by the swimmer's age as of the last day of the meet.
 [USMS 102.2; USA-S 205.2.2]

-MS3 Facility Standards
+MS3 Facility standards